gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   nice documented module, all with unit tests?
 Nah, that was essentially the time it took me to *extirpate* the code from the iOS repository into the logic repository.
-The actual time I have probably spent on the Nimrod code is more in line with 40 hours, which is roughly the total iOS minus the OS X time.
+The actual time I have probably spent on the Nimrod code is more in line with 40 hours, which is roughly the total iOS minus the OSX time.
 This would mean that nearly half of development time was shaved off thanks to Nimrod.
 Even though `you don't care
   <http://www.youtube.com/watch?v=4r7wHMg5Yjg>`_, thank you, Nimrod!